honeycombio/refinery/README.md

 ## Dry Run Mode

 When getting started with Refinery or when updating sampling rules, it may be helpful to verify that the rules are working as expected before you start dropping traffic.
 By enabling dry run mode, all spans in each trace will be marked with the sampling decision in a field called `refinery_kept`.
 All traces will be sent to Honeycomb regardless of the sampling decision.
-You can then run queries in Honeycomb on this field to check your results and verify that the rules are working as intended.
+The SampleRate will not be changed, but the calculated SampleRate will be stored in a field called `meta.dryrun.sample_rate`.
+You can then run queries in Honeycomb to check your results and verify that the rules are working as intended.
 Enable dry run mode by adding `DryRun = true` in your configuration, as noted in `rules_complete.toml`.

 When dry run mode is enabled, the metric `trace_send_kept` will increment for each trace, and the metric for `trace_send_dropped` will remain 0, reflecting that we are sending all traces to Honeycomb.